UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 The advantage of having this in the cloud is that more sayings could be added without the need to update the mobile application.
 Hosting on Azure itself is only a few clicks away.
 For now however, we will stick with the local server.

-If we wanted the server to retain state of some sort, then we would need some form of persistant storage on the server (e.g. database) and probably the some form of user authentication (unless data is shared among all users).
+If we wanted the server to retain state of some sort, then we would need some form of persistent storage on the server (e.g. database) and probably the some form of user authentication (unless data is shared among all users).

 ### Giving it a try - Running two targets at once
 From this point on, now you've seen how to create a function (and a library), you are advised to open Part 7 and study the code.
 This already has the library, function project and also has updated model classes to download data from the cloud.